Explore FREE downloadable educational materials.

 In 2002, a study published in the New England Journal of Medicine reported the chickenpox vaccine to be 44 percent effective against chickenpox infection and 86 percent effective against moderate or severe infection.
 Additional studies also reported on the failure of a single dose of chickenpox vaccine to prevent outbreaks, especially among school children.

 In June 2006, ACIP voted to recommend that a booster dose of chickenpox vaccine be administered to all children, prior to school entry, between 4-6 years of age.
-Children under 12 who had previously received 1 dose of chickenpox vaccine were recommended to receive a second dose, with a minimal interval of at least 3 months.
-All persons over 12 years of age who had previously received one dose of chickenpox vaccine were also advised to receive a second dose, with a minimum interval of at least 4 weeks.
+Children under 12 who had previously received one dose of chickenpox vaccine were recommended to receive a second dose, with a minimal interval of at least three months.
+All persons over 12 years of age who had previously received one dose of chickenpox vaccine were also advised to receive a second dose, with a minimum interval of at least four weeks.

 Exposure to natural chickenpox infection has been reported to delay or even eliminated the risk of shingles infection, an illness which is often more severe and potentially debilitating than chickenpox.
 European countries, such as the United Kingdom (UK) and the Netherlands, have chosen not to routinely recommend the chickenpox vaccine due to concerns that the reduction or elimination of chickenpox illness would result in a significant increase in shingles infections.

 By the early 2000s, as chickenpox vaccine uptake increased, the incidence of shingles also rose significantly.
 One study found a 141 percent increase in the number of shingles cases over a five year period (1999-2003), while another found that shingles rates among children and adolescents increased by 63 percent between 2000 and 2006.